NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If OccupiedSpaces not provided, then :ref:`panels_default` are used based on Voltage and properties of components referenced by AttachedToComponent.
          If no corresponding Voltage is specified, the other Voltage classification will be used.
-         Breaker spaces will be recalculated based on the new Voltage classification.
+         Occupied breaker spaces will be recalculated based on the new Voltage classification.
-         Breaker spaces are calculated based on PowerRating and Voltage as follows:
+         Occupied breaker spaces are calculated based on PowerRating, Voltage, and MaxCurrentRating as follows:

          RequiredAmperage = PowerRating / Voltage

-         NumBranches = ceiling(RequiredAmperage / MaxAmps)
+         NumBranches = ceiling(RequiredAmperage / MaxCurrentRating)

          NumBreakers = NumBranches * (Voltage / 120)

-         where

-         MaxAmps = 50

   .. [#] Provide a AttachedToComponent element for each referenced component.
   .. [#] AttachedToElectricPanel must reference a ``ElectricPanel``.